 As a devious therapeutic technique, I decided to stand her virtue on its head by calling it a disease.
 I consulted a Greek scholar, and coined the term orthorexia nervosa.
 It is formed in analogy to anorexia nervosa, but using ortho, meaning “right,” to indicate an obsession with eating the right foods.

 From then on, whenever this patient would ask me what food she should cut out, I would say, half tongue-in-cheek, “We need to work on your orthorexia.”
-This It made her laugh, and ultimately it helped her loosen the lifestyle corset.
+This made her laugh, and ultimately it helped her loosen the lifestyle corset.
 She moved from extremism to moderation.

 Later, I published a funny article on the subject, and then a humorous book with a bad cover color scheme.
 I didn’t take my own idea too seriously.
-I just trying to get a few overly obsessed health foodists to take a look at themselves.
+I was just trying to get a few overly obsessed health foodists to take a look at themselves.

 It was only after the publication of the book that I began to realize I had tapped into something bigger than tease therapy: I learned that there are people who die of orthorexia.